amarhumayunx/Intelligent-Password-Generator-and-Strength-Checker/README.md

-# 🔐 Secure Password Generator & Strength Checker
+# 🔐 Intelligent Password Generator & Strength Checker

-An interactive **Password Generator** and **Strength Checker** built with Python in a Jupyter Notebook.
+An interactive intelligent **Password Generator** and **Strength Checker** built with Python in a Jupyter Notebook.
 This tool helps users generate secure passwords or passphrases, evaluate their strength in real time, and follow best practices for password creation.

 ## 🚀 Features